Ludwig Wittgenstein: Anschluss

 From 1936 to 1937, Wittgenstein lived again in Norway, where he worked on the Philosophical Investigations.
 In the winter of 1936/7, he delivered a series of "confessions" to close friends, most of them about minor infractions like white lies, in an effort to cleanse himself.
 In 1938, he travelled to Ireland to visit Maurice O'Connor Drury, a friend who became a psychiatrist, and considered such training himself, with the intention of abandoning philosophy for it.

 While he was in Ireland in March 1938, Germany annexed Austria in the Anschluss; the Viennese Wittgenstein was now a Jew under the 1935 Nuremberg racial laws, because three of his grandparents had been born as Jews.
 He would also, in July, become by law a 'national' of the enlarged Germany being, as a Jew, ineligible to become a Reich citizen.
 The Nuremberg Laws classified people as Jews (Volljuden) if they had three or four Jewish grandparents, and as mixed blood (Mischling) if they had one or two.
 It meant, among other things, that the Wittgensteins were restricted in whom they could marry or have sex with, and where they could work.

 After the Anschluss, his brother Paul left almost immediately for England, and later the US.
 The Nazis discovered his relationship with Hilde Schania, a brewer's daughter with whom he had had two children but whom he had never married, though he did later.
 Because she was not Jewish, he was served with a summons for Rassenschande (racial defilement).
 He told no one he was leaving the country, except for Hilde who agreed to follow him.
 He left so suddenly and quietly that for a time people believed he was the fourth Wittgenstein brother to have committed suicide.

 Wittgenstein began to investigate acquiring British or Irish citizenship with the help of Keynes, and apparently had to confess to his friends in England that he had earlier misrepresented himself to them as having just one Jewish grandparent, when in fact he had three.
 A few days before the invasion of Poland, Hitler personally granted Mischling status to the Wittgenstein siblings.
-In 1939 there were 2,100 applications for Mischling status (or for 'promotions' within such status) and Hitler granted only 12.
+In 1939, there were 2,100 applications for Mischling status (or for "promotions" within such status), of which Hitler granted only 12.
 Anthony Gottlieb writes that the pretext was that their paternal grandfather had been the bastard son of a German prince, which allowed the Reichsbank to claim foreign currency, stocks and 1700 kg of gold held in Switzerland by a Wittgenstein family trust.
 Gretl, an American citizen by marriage, started the negotiations over the racial status of their grandfather, and the family's large foreign currency reserves were used as a bargaining tool.
 Paul had escaped to Switzerland and then the US in July 1938, and disagreed with the negotiations, leading to a permanent split between the siblings.
 After the war, when Paul was performing in Vienna, he did not visit Hermine who was dying there, and he had no further contact with Ludwig or Gretl.